8base/Documentation/docs/projects/backend/data/data-table-importing.md

 ## Importing Complex Data

-Please refer to the [CLI's Import](../development-tools-cli-commands.md#import)command docs to import more complex data, such as related records, images, smart fields, etc.
+Please refer to the [CLI's Import](../development-tools-cli-commands.md#import) command docs to import more complex data, such as related records, images, smart fields, etc.